top of page

 1. The Board of Directors may create Permanent Committees (PCs) with the mission of focusing on an ongoing basis on a specific area of the Association's field of activity.

 2. Only members of the Association (Full Members and Associate Members) may be members of a Permanent Committee.
 Rules of procedure of the Permanent Committee may be adopted to include specific conditions for membership of that Committee.
-Each Permanent Committee is co-chaired by two representatives, including at least one Full Member (the "Co-Presidents of the PC"), both appointed by the Board of Directors.
+Each Permanent Committee is co-chaired by two representatives, including at least one Full Member (the "Co-Chairs of the PC"), both appointed by the Board of Directors.

-3. The membership of each Permanent Committee by a representative of a member company ("PC Member") shall be determined by the Co-Presidents of that Committee.
-In case of refusal of membership, the relevant party has the right to appeal to the Board of Directors, which may decide to grant membership.
+3. The membership of each Permanent Committee by a representative of a member company ("PC Member") shall be determined by the Co-Chairs of that Committee.
+In case of refusal of

-5, The Board of Directors may allocate financial resources to the Permanent Committees.
+5. The Board of Directors may allocate financial resources to the Permanent Committees.

 Article 20: Amendment of the articles of association